StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the [StackState Self-Hosted product](https://docs.stackstate.com/):

-You can also use the StackState CLI or an HTTP POST to [send events to StackState](../../../configure/telemetry/send_telemetry.md#events).
+You can also use the StackState CLI or an HTTP POST to send events to StackState.
 {% endhint %}

 ### Event category